microsoft/Pyjion/pep.rst

 -------------------------------------------

-While the API is small and seems to show no performance impact beyond a slight increase in memory usage, some my view it as still too costly to have available by default.
+While the API is small and seems to show no performance impact beyond a slight increase in memory usage, some may view it as still too costly to have available by default.

 Rejected Ideas